 St. Claire’s Church

-Pro Tip: Two other churches we highly recommend visiting are the Church of Our Lady of Remedy, built on the hillside within the ramparts in 1518, and St. George’s, a small stone church built in the 11th century on the back side of St. John’s Hill.
+Pro Tip: Two other Kotor churches we highly recommend visiting are the Church of Our Lady of Remedy, built on the hillside within the ramparts in 1518, and St. George’s, a small stone church built in the 11th century on the back side of St. John’s Hill.
+Both of these churches are accessed while on the Kotor Hill Hike, number two from above.

 #5 Set Off on Day Trips from Kotor

-Although there are many things to do in Kotor, Montenegro, seeing some of the surrounding area is worth a quick trip – even if for only a couple of hours.
+Although there are a fair number of things to do in Kotor, Montenegro, seeing some of the surrounding area is absolutely worth a quick jaunt – even if for only a couple of hours.
 We are featuring our recommendations for the best Kotor day trips!

 North of the city on the Bay of Kotor is picturesque Perast.
-The small fishing village consists of a cluster of dwellings stacked on the hillside and marked by a soaring church bell tower.
-Just offshore are two islands, one of which (Lady of the Rocks) features an intriguing legend and a church; it can be visited via a short boat ride.
+The small fishing village turned tourist town consists of a cluster of dwellings stacked on the hillside and marked by a soaring bell tower.
+Just offshore are two islands, St. George and Our Lady of the Rocks.

-Kotor visitors can plan their own DIY trip, using the tips in our blog post: How to Plan A Day Trip to Perast.
+The former is home to a monastery and cannot be visited.
+The later features an intriguing legend and a stunning church, and the island can be reached via a short boat ride from Perast.
+Kotor visitors can plan their own DIY trip, using the tips in our post: A Day Trip to Perast.

 Perast Boat Tour from Kotor, Montenegro

-While it is fairly simple to plan a trip to Perast on your own with the public bus, joining a boat tour is a fun and unique experience.
-Get the details and reserve your space in advance for a trip to Perast by boat.
+While it is fairly simple to plan a trip to Perast on your own with the Kotor public blue buses, joining a boat tour is a fun and unique experience; plus you get to meet fellow travelers!
+Get the details and reserve your space in advance for a trip from Kotor to Perast by Boat.

 Blue Cave Tour Kotor Cruise

-The Blue Cave Boat Tour is one of the best Kotor bay tours – as it is an excellent way to explore the top sights on Boka Bay while enjoying the stunning landscapes.
+The Blue Cave Boat Tour is one of the best Kotor bay trips – as it is an excellent way to explore the top sights on Boka Bay while appreciating the stunning landscapes from a special perspective.

-In fact, the most popular Kotor boat tour combines Blue Cave and Lady of the Rocks – plus other exciting stops and sights – for a full day adventure.
+In fact, the most popular Kotor boat tour combines the Blue Cave and Our Lady of the Rocks – plus other exciting sights and a swim stop – for a full day of adventure.
 Reserve your seat!

 Located on the northern coast at the west end of the Bay Kotor, Herceg Novi is a fantastic destination.
-Featuring great beaches, wonderful restaurants and a true Montenegrin soul, Herceg Novi might even entice you to stay longer than a day.
+Featuring great beaches, wonderful restaurants and a true Montenegrin soul, Herceg Novi might even entice you to stay longer than a day (we did!).
 Read about all the Best Things To Do in Herceg Novi!

 South of Kotor on the Adriatic Sea is the walled city of Budva.
-Much more developed than Kotor, Budva is often referred to as the Montenegrin Miami.
-In addition to the historic center and shoreline paths, Budva is known for its nightlife, resorts and upscale restaurants.
+Much more developed for tourism than Kotor, Budva is often referred to as the Montenegrin Miami.
+In addition to the historic center and shoreline paths, Budva is known for its nightlife, resorts, casinos and posh restaurants.

-Use our blog post, A Day Trip to Budva, to plan your own trip – or see all the top sights near Kotor (Perast, Lady of the Rocks, Sveti Stefan and Budva) on an organized 6-hour tour.
+Use our guide to A Day Trip to Budva, to plan your own excursion – or see all the top sights near Kotor (Perast, Lady of the Rocks, Sveti Stefan and Budva) on an organized 7-hour tour.

 Kotor Shore Excursions for Cruise Ships